caffeine93/nightfirespy/README.md

-# NightfireSpy: open-source implementation of GameSpy's 'James Bond: Nightfire' master server
+# NightfireSpy: open-source implementation of GameSpy's *James Bond 007: Nightfire* master server

 ### *Note: this project is a work in progress, as reverse engineering is moving on, the codebase is updated, the first fully working version will be made into a 0.1 release.
 Check [current project status](#current-status)*

 ## Background

-'James Bond: Nightfire' is a FPS game released by EA Games in 2002.
-The game offers both singleplay and multiplayer mode.
+*James Bond 007: Nightfire* is a FPS game released by EA Games in 2002.
+The game offers both singleplayer and multiplayer mode.
 The multiplayer mode allows the player to create a gameserver with preferred settings (map, CTF/DM mode, max players, password) which is displayed in the server list of other players who can in turn join it.
 This in-game server creation would later be augmented with community-developed dedicated server options with more advanced server